rstropek/PracticalDevOpsTraining/readme.md

 ## Slides and Exercises

-**Note that you can view the slides online at [http://rstropek.github.io/PracticalDevOpsTraining/](http://rstropek.github.io/PracticalDevOpsTraining/)**
+**Note that you can view the slides online at [http://rstropek.github.io/PracticalDevOpsTraining/](http://rstropek.github.io/PracticalDevOpsTraining/)**.

 **You find the exercises of the training in the [Exercises](Exercises) folder.**

+Slides and exercises are currently still work in progress.

 ## Training Content